Zhang-Tommy/OpticalTweezers/README.md

 ## Phase Prediction
 The U-Net project files are contained under the phase_prediction subdirectory in the phase_predictor branch.
 I will assume the reader has experience with pytorch and an understanding of the U-Net architecture and training/validation process.

+Note that the phase prediction U-Net model cannot easily be run on the lab laptop due to the obsolete GPU.
+Running inference using the CPU can be done but defeats the purpose of training the U-Net to conduct fast phase calculations for the HOT system.
+This project will be left to future students for integration into a new lab computer.

 ### parallel_input_gen.py
 This is the data generation script that will use a ported version of red tweezers in Python to generate batches of training data for training the U-Net.
 The training data are sets of inputs (intensity distributions) and outputs (phase masks) of the same dimensionality.